 Primary School Co-ordinator

 The primary school is divided into four multi-aged classrooms: Kokomini (Prep), Kokowara (Years 1 and 2), Waka Waka (Years 3 and 4) and Gubbi Gubbi (Years 5 and 6).
 Teaching and learning experiences are shaped by social justice issues whilst also nurturing moral intelligence.
 Our multi-aged classes remove the focus on a specific year level thus allowing all students the opportunity to experience success at their various levels of ability.
 This leads to improved self-confidence and self-worth which are vital in developing a love of life-long learning.
 Our primary school curriculum is designed and delivered through collaborative teaching teams who facilitate teaching and learning experiences for all individual student needs.
 These teams – comprised of two full-time teachers and a full-time teacher aide – provide support to students’ social, emotional and academic development.
-All students within the primary school also participate in Japanese, Music, Art and Library sessions with specialist teachers.
+All students within the primary school also participate in Music, Art and Library sessions with specialist teachers.

 During their foundational years of learning and in order to prepare them for their time at the College, we introduce the students to the concept of ‘thinking’.
 Students learn to think creatively and critically through the use of specific strategies including Edward de Bono’s Six Thinking Hats, Mind Mapping, Multiple Intelligences, Socratic Circles, Habits of Mind, and asking Essential Questions.
 Students are empowered and challenged through self-reflection, group learning, problem-solving and community involvement.